National frameworks to address hate crime in Ukraine

 Ukraine does not have a developed victim support system.
 Victims of hate crime have the same legal status as other crime victims.

 There are support centres for victims of domestic violence.
-There are no state-run organizations providing support to victims of hate crimes.
-Support to these victims is provided by civil society organizations (CSOs), which are not funded by the state and which specialize in helping victims belonging to specific categories or groups.
+Support for victims of hate crimes is not provided by the state but by civil society organizations (CSOs).
+These organizations are not funded by the state and specialize in helping victims who belong to specific categories or groups.
 The services offered include legal advice, psychosocial counselling and medical support.
 There are no quality standards issued by the state for support providers.

 When recording a crime, police fill out a crime report form that includes information about a perpetrator’s potential bias motivation.
 There is no individual needs assessment procedure for law enforcement in Ukraine; CSOs follow their own procedures.